 United Way of Dane County Tutoring Programs

 External mixed-methods evaluation support, capacity building, technical assistance, and grant writing support for tutoring programs funded through AmeriCorps that provide academic and social-emotional support to Dane County students both during the school day and after school.

 Madison Metropolitan School District and Boys and Girls Club of Dane County AVID/TOPS Program

 Impact evaluation of AVID/TOPS, a partnership between MMSD and the BGCDC to reduce achievement gaps in middle school and high school, achievement, and, most importantly, in postsecondary enrollment and completion.

 Kenosha Unified School District Elementary Math Program Review

 Evaluation and assessment of the district's math program across the district's 25 elementary schools, including curriculum, instructional practices and support, leadership, professional development, family engagement, equity, and inclusion.

-Milwaukee Public Schools Office of Advanced Academic Programs
+Milwaukee Public Schools Advanced Academic Programs

 Mixed-methods evaluations of two U.S. Department of Education grants that provide professional development to elementary school teachers in identifying and instructing advanced learners from traditionally underrepresented populations using inquiry-based and culturally responsive practices.